amalsalilan/Infosys-Springboard-Internship-FinanceInsight/README.md

-Finance NER Training
+FINANCE NER TRAINING

 This project provides a Named Entity Recognition (NER) model designed for financial and business texts.
 The training is performed entirely on CPU, making it lightweight and accessible without requiring a GPU.

-Objective
+OBJECTIVE

-To automatically extract important financial entities such as company names, monetary values, reporting dates, executives, products, and locations from financial reports, news articles, and related documents.
+Automatically extract important financial entities such as company names, monetary values, reporting dates, executives, products, and locations from financial reports, news articles, and related documents.

-Entity Labels Used

-The dataset is annotated with the following labels:
+ENTITY LABELS USED

-ORG → Company or institution names
+ORG – Company or institution names

-DATE → Reporting periods, fiscal quarters, or years

-PRODUCTS → Financial or tech products mentioned

-LOCATION → Geographical references (countries, regions, markets)

-AMT → Monetary amounts in different formats
+DATE – Reporting periods, fiscal quarters, or years PRODUCTS – Financial or tech products mentioned LOCATION – Geographical references (countries, regions, markets) AMT – Monetary amounts in different formats

-PERSON → Names of executives or individuals quoted
+PERSON – Names of executives or individuals quoted

-Workflow

-Annotation
+WORKFLOW

+ANNOTATION
-Financial texts are annotated using NER Annotator
+Financial texts are annotated using NER Annotator.
-.

 The annotated data is exported in spaCy JSON format.

-Training
+TRAINING
 The dataset is fed into spaCy’s standard NER pipeline (no transformer).
 Training runs efficiently on CPU and produces a model that can recognize financial entities.

-Evaluation
+EVALUATION
 The model is tested against validation data to measure precision, recall, and F1-score.

-Usage
+USAGE

 Once trained, the model can be used in financial analysis tools, contract parsing systems, or research projects.

-Example
+EXAMPLE

 Input Text:
 Apple reported 25.3 billion U.S. dollars in Q1 2024, with Tim Cook emphasizing strong iPhone demand in Asia.

 Extracted Entities:

-ORG → Apple
+ORG – Apple

-AMT → 25.3 billion U.S. dollars
+AMT – 25.3 billion U.S. dollars

-DATE → Q1 2024
+DATE – Q1 2024

-PERSON → Tim Cook
+PERSON – Tim Cook

-PRODUCTS → iPhone
+PRODUCTS – iPhone

-LOCATION → Asia
+LOCATION – Asia

-Getting Started
+GETTING STARTED

 Open the CPU training notebook in Colab.